browserengineering/book/book/forms.md

 calling `submit_form` inside `pressenter` when a input element is in focus.

-[^return]: Which macOS calls "Return", in homage to old type writers
+[^mac-return]: Which macOS calls "Return", in homage to old type
-    and referencing the fact that very old Mac operating systems used the carriage return character (instead of the line feed character) for new lines.
+    writers and referencing the fact that very old Mac operating systems used the carriage return character (instead of the line feed character) for new lines.

 Once we've made the POST request, the server will send back a new web page to render, which our browser needs to lex, parse, style, and lay